MCassetti/MCassetti.github.io/_posts/2018-07-06-project-benson.md

 ---
 ### Introduction
-In this exploratory data analysis, a company called Women Tech Women Yes is looking to distribute leafleters in order to boost attendance and donations at their 2018 Gala.
+In this exploratory data analysis, a company called Women Tech Women Yes is looking to distribute leafleters in NYC Subway stations in order to boost attendance and donations at their 2018 Gala.
 For the exploration, our team proposes optimal locations by using target demographic and open source data.

 The target demographic in this example, can range from specific to broad.